varocketry/guitar-mastery-hub/public/lessons/lesson_037_chord_inversions_voice_leading.md

 ---

-## 📖 SECTION 3: VOICE LEADING PRINCIPLES
+## ðŸ“– SECTION 3: VOICE LEADING PRINCIPLES

 ### What Is Voice Leading?